zbateson/mail-mime-parser/upgrade-3.0.md

   classes they need

 * Refactored ConsumerService classes to define which sub-ConsumerService classes they depend on.
-Removed ConsumerService.
+Removed generic 'ConsumerService' class.

 * Refactored HeaderPart classes with the following goals:
   - Token classes to be used by Consumers to convert from a string to a "part".